thediymaker/slurm-node-dashboard/README.md

 # HPC Dashboard

 This repository contains the source code for the HPC Dashboard, a Next.js application designed to monitor the status of SLURM nodes.
-The dashboard provides total utilization metrics for CPU and GPU nodes, as well as detailed statuses for individual nodes.
-This is a small portion of a much larger, full HPC management project I am working on, which includes tasks such as managing LDAP users, SLURM associations, tracking services sold, and handling renewals.
+The dashboard provides comprehensive utilization metrics for both CPU and GPU nodes, along with detailed statuses for individual nodes.
+Additionally, you can search for individual users and their jobs.

 ## Features

 - View total utilization of CPU and GPU nodes.
+- Search for Users to see their current jobs.
+- Search for Jobs to see its current status.
 - Individual node status with details on CPU, GPU, and memory usage.
 - Styled with Shadcn and Tailwind CSS.
-- Built with Next.js and Docker for easy deployment and scalability.
+- Built with Next.js.

 ## Prerequisites

+### Note: Docker was the preferred way to install this application, but recently I have been experiencing issues with timeouts while using Docker, which I no longer encountered when running with PM2 natively.
+I've left the Docker instructions but recommend using PM2 natively for the time being.

 Before you begin, ensure you have the following installed:
-- Docker
 - Node.js (v18 or later)
 - Yarn or npm
+- PM2
+- Docker (optional)
-- Slurm API enabled on your HPC cluster
+- SLURM API enabled on your HPC cluster
-- Slurm API token for authentication
+- SLURM API token for authentication

 ## Getting Started